 Offering customers a satisfying solution to their problem, especially when doing so is going above and beyond, is a great way to promote customers satisfaction and retain business.

 Customers want a recommendation from a trusted source, otherwise, there wouldn’t be such a proliferation of contractor referral sites.
 They may even ask your customer service representatives if they have a list of vetted, licensed and insured contractors in their area.

 You are already communicating with your customers about a host of issues in their bill – safety first and foremost among them.
 Good corporate citizenship, including communicating about benefits your company offers to the customer and their community, is one of six factors measured by the J.D.
 Power Residential Customer Satisfaction Study.
 J.D.
 Power has also found increased customer satisfaction means improved ROE.

 Providing customers with beneficial information about reviewed contactors and a warranty that could cover repairs both to the utility line and in-home systems is a no-cost way to become a trusted partner.

-HomeServe USA provides home warranty service to more than five million customers in the United States and Canada with 24-hour support from an award-winning call center.
+HomeServe USA provides home warranty service, including a gas line warranty option, to more than five million customers in the United States and Canada with 24-hour support from an award-winning call center.